Dynamic Multi-Context Segmentation of Remote Sensing Images based on Convolutional Networks: Dynamic Multi-Context Dilated Convolution

-All these steps are repeated during the training process until convergence or number of iterations is reached.
-Therefore, during the training, a new size is used to create patches that compose the batch processed by the network.
-These patches of multiple sizes aggregate and contribute with multi-scale information allowing the network to capture and extract features by considering distinct context regions.
+All the aforementioned steps are repeated during the training process until the number of iterations $n$ is reached.
+As it can be noticed, the multi-context information is aggregated to the model by allowing the network to be trained using batches composed of patches of multiple sizes.
+This process allows the network to capture and extract features by considering distinct context regions, a very important process as presented and explained in (caption of) Figure~\ref{fig:multi_context_importance}.

-The second benefit of the proposed method is almost a direct application of the patch scores created in the training phase.
-Specifically, in the prediction phase, scores over the patch sizes (created during the training phase, step v) are averaged and analyzed.
-The best patch size $\lambda_{best}$ (which corresponds to the highest or lowest score, for accuracy and loss, respectively) is then selected and used to create patches for the input images.
-The network still outputs the prediction maps but no updates in the patch scores are performed.
+When the training phase is finalized, the algorithm outputs the updated network $\mathcal{N}$ (i.e., its weights $\mathcal{W}$) and the updated patch scores $\mathcal{S}$.
+The second benefit of the proposed method is almost a direct application of the patch scores $\mathcal{S}$ created during the training phase.
+Precisely, in the \textbf{prediction phase}, scores $\mathcal{S}$ over the patch sizes are averaged and analyzed.
+The \textbf{best patch} size $\lambda^{*}$ (which corresponds to the highest or lowest score, for accuracy and loss, respectively) is then selected and used to create patches.
+The network processes these patches (of $\lambda^{*}\times\lambda^{*}$ pixels) outputting the prediction maps, but no updates in the patch scores $\mathcal{S}$ are performed.
+It is important to highlight that the proposed technique can only choose the best patch size within all possible sizes determined by the patch distribution $\mathcal{P}$, since only the patches within $\mathcal{P}$ are evaluated by the algorithm.